profsmucker/ta-works/Documentation/README.md

 		1. Closed applications so no more students can apply.
 		2. Assigned the number of teaching assistant positions available for each course.
 		3. Check that all rankings are submitted either by the instructor of the course or yourself.
-	* Function This page allows the AC to run the matching algorithm to match students to courses and the ability to export the following in separate csvs:
+	* Function This page allows the AC to run the matching algorithm to match students to courses and the ability to export the following in separate .csv files:
 		1. Students that didn't get matched by the algorithm
 		2. Courses that still need a position filled
 		3. Matching results of the algorithm